wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.19.1 =
-* Localization fixes and updates, including missing translatable text
+* Fixed: Localization changes and updates, including missing translatable text
+* Added: French localization
+* Added: Ability to change languages
-* Removed code which could cause a redeclare error is Super Cache is installed
+* Removed: Code which could cause a redeclare error is Super Cache is installed

 = Version 1.9.19 =
 * Added: Compat for Share and Follow plugin